-Dr. Stonehouse married Elizabeth “Bessie” Charlotte Stafford in York, Ontario on the 9th of November, 1918.
-She was the daughter of William Wilkie Stafford and the former Elizabeth Anne McConnell.
-Mrs. Stonehouse, had an older sister named Gertrude.
+Dr. Stonehouse married Charlotte Elizabeth “Bessie” Stafford in York, Ontario on the 9th of November, 1918.
+She was born in Leeds County on the 8th of April, 1900 the daughter of William Wilkie Stafford and the former Elizabeth Anne McConnell.
+She had an older sister named Gertrude and her father was a salesman in Gananoque.
 At the time of their marriage, Dr. Stonehouse resided at 303 University Ave., in Kingston, Ontario and Mrs. Stonehouse, resided at 278 University Ave., in Kingston.

 Dr. Stonehouse enlisted in World War I on the 3rd of October, 1918 in Kingston and he served as a physician with the Army Medical Corp.
 In 1919, Dr. Stonehouse opened a medical practice in Wallaceburg.

-Dr. and Mrs. Stonehouse had a son, Wesley Stafford Stonehouse born to them on the 3rd of March, 1920 in Chatham, Ontario.
-According to the 1921 Census, Dr. and Mrs. Stonehouse were living at 198 Duncan Street in Wallaceburg.
+Dr. and Mrs. Stonehouse had a son named Wesley Stafford Stonehouse born on the 3rd of March, 1920 in Chatham.
+According to the 1921 census, Dr. and Mrs. Stonehouse were living at 198 Duncan Street in Wallaceburg.

 According to the 1930 and 1940 U.S. Census’, Dr. and Mrs. Stonehouse and their son Wesley were residing in Grand Rapids, Michigan where Dr. Stonehouse was a practicing physician.